When I was a little girl, I loved going to the bakery to help pick out cookies when we were hosting a special occasion at our home.

 Instructions

-- If using, decorate the cookies with melted chocolate, making sandwiches or drizzling the chocolate on top.
-Let cool and harden completely before serving.
+- If using the melted chocolate, drizzle the tops of the cookies or create sandwiches.
+Allow the chocolate to harden completely before serving.

 - Category: Cookies